ravisoni6262/ets-wpmembers-to-pmpro/README.md

 ## Installation

 1. Install and activate the plugin through the WordPress admin dashboard.
-2. Configure migration settings by navigating to the plugin settings in the WordPress admin.
+2. Navigate to the "Tools" menu in the WordPress admin.
+3. Find the newly added submenu "WP-members to PMPro" and access the plugin settings.
-3. Initiate the migration process to generate the CSV file and export restricted content.
+4. Initiate the migration process to generate the CSV file and export restricted content.

 ## Usage